jonjack/vitepress-demo/docs/guide/lambda-extensions.md

 AWS Lambda Extensions are sidecar services that can provide extra capabilities to your functions.

 Cargo Lambda can also help you build and deploy Lambda Extensions.
-If you want to learn how to run extensions locally and connect them to the local runtime, check the [watch documentation](/commands/watch#working-with-extensions)
+If you want to learn how to run extensions locally and connect them to the local runtime, check the  watch documentation.
 ## Step 1: Create a new project

 To start a new extension project, use with `new` subcommand with the `--extension` flag: